 Defining modules

-A module is defined by four kinds of subclauses which, if present, always appear in the same order.
+A module is defined by two kinds of subclauses which, if present, always appear in the same order.

 The lexical name given to a module definition must be an identifier.

-However, it must not begin with a $
+However, it must not begin with a $—this is reserved for system-defined bindings like $ion.

 Internal environment